 • Ductwork quality and age.

-• How many windows your house has and the style, as expansive or picture windows might be less efficient.
+• How many windows you have and the style, as expansive or picture windows might be less efficient.

 • Insulation quality and concentration.

-When you’re installing a new air conditioner, it’s crucial to know:
+When you’re installing a new air conditioner, it’s important to realize:

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-• Higher SEER-rated air conditioners come with extra features to help you save more.
+• Higher SEER-rated air conditioners come with additional features to help you save more.
 These features may include variable-speed cooling.
-Instead of going at 100% constantly, these air conditioners can reduce blower speeds based on your cooling needs.
-This creates quieter and more energy-efficient air conditioning.
-While an air conditioner with a greater SEER rating is typically higher priced, it could be eligible for valuable rebates.
-And the energy savings over its lifetime could help it pay for itself.
+Instead of operating at full speed all the time, these air conditioners can reduce blower speeds customized for your cooling needs.
+This creates quieter and more energy-efficient cooling.
+While an air conditioner with a higher SEER rating is typically higher priced, it could be eligible for valuable rebates.
+And the energy savings over its lifetime may help it pay for itself.

-When you’re preparing for air conditioning replacement, the company who installs it is just as critical as the model you go with.
-Integrity AC & Heating LLC is one of the most trusted names for air conditioning installation in Phoenix.
-From helping you find the right solution for your residence to going over financing options to professional installation, collaborating with our pros is a breeze.
-Reach us at 602-971-0567 to begin today!
+When you’re planning for air conditioning replacement, the company who hooks it up is just as important as the model you go with.
+Integrity AC & Heating LLC is one of the top names for air conditioning installation in Phoenix.
+From helping you find the right solution for your house to discussing financing options to professional installation, partnering with us is a breeze.
+Contact us at 602-971-0567 to get started today!